aspose-pdf/Aspose.PDF-Documentation/androidjava/overview/_index.md

 _This page is an overview of  Aspose.PDF for Android via Java features._

-**Aspose for Java** is a robust Java component that lets developers create PDF documents from scratch without using Adobe Acrobat.
+Aspose.PDF for Android Java is a PDF Processing API that enables the Android apps to read, write, manipulate & render PDF documents.
 Aspose.PDF for Android via Java provides a very simple Application Programming Interface (API) for developers that is easy to learn and use.

 The Aspose.PDF for Android via Java supports a wide variety of functions such as:

 - document compression;
 - table creation and manipulation;
-- add JavaScript;
 - support for graph objects;
 - extensive hyperlink functionality;
 - extended security controls;